MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-advanced-delivery.md

 For detailed syntax and parameter information, see [Remove-SecOpsOverrideRule](/powershell/module/exchange/remove-secopsoverriderule).

-## Exchange Online PowerShell procedures for third-party phishing simulations in the advanced delivery policy
+## Security & Compliance Center PowerShell procedures for third-party phishing simulations in the advanced delivery policy

-In Exchange Online PowerShell, the basic elements of third-party phishing simulations in the advanced delivery policy are:
+In Security & Compliance Center PowerShell, the basic elements of third-party phishing simulations in the advanced delivery policy are:

 - **The phishing simulation override policy**: Controlled by the **\*-PhishSimOverridePolicy** cmdlets.
 - **The phishing simulation override rule**: Controlled by the **\*-PhishSimOverrideRule** cmdlets.